lunarkh/matlab_crc/README.md

-# matlab crc realization
+# All CRC's (Cyclic Redundancy Check) on matlab
-for more details see: https://reveng.sourceforge.io/crc-catalogue/
+all parametrs details on: https://reveng.sourceforge.io/crc-catalogue/